8 Best Renters Insurance Companies in Texas of 2026

 Claims History

-If you have never made a claim for a period that your insurer decides, you’ll pay less.
+If you have never claimed for a period that your insurer decides, you’ll pay less.

 Coverage Limits

 If you have a lot of valuable belongings, your standard policy will not cover the full amount if they get stolen or damaged.
-As such, you have to add on a rider to get full coverage, which means you’ll pay a higher rate.
+As such, you must add on a rider to get full coverage, which means you’ll pay a higher rate.

 Deductible